Is 2023 going to be the year you launch your new business? If so, we know it can feel exciting, but also overwhelming!

 One common misconception we see is new start-ups believing it is easy to get customers or clients.
 For most businesses, this is simply not true at the start, at least not without massive effort.

-5. Consistency is key
+5. Consistency and action are the key